-- 1. In a two-parent home, both are joint applicants, each sign the application, and participate in the approval process. - 2.
-Foster parents are at least twenty-one (21) years of age. - 3.
-The stability of the foster family is evaluated and determined to be appropriate.
+- 1. In a two-parent home, both shall be joint applicants, each sign the application, and participate in the approval process. - 2.
+Foster parents shall be at least twenty-one (21) years of age. - 3.
+The stability of the foster family shall be evaluated and determined to be appropriate. - 4.
+Foster parents shall be physically, mentally, and emotionally capable of caring for children. - 5.
+The foster family shall provide documentation of sufficient financial resources to meet their needs.

-- 4. Foster parents are physically, mentally, and emotionally capable of caring for children. - 5.
-The foster family shall provide documentation of sufficient financial resources to meet their needs. - 6.
-All family members under eighteen (18) years of age in the household shall have proof of current health immunizations or an exemption in accordance with the Arkansas Department of Health. - 7.
-When routine childcare is needed, foster children shall attend licensed childcare or have an agency-approved caregiver.
+- 6. All family members under the age of eighteen (18) in the household shall have proof of current health immunizations, or an exemption in accordance with the Arkansas Department of Health. - 7.
+When routine child care is needed, foster children shall attend licensed child care or have a caregiver approved by the agency.